day8/re-frame/docs/Interceptors.md

 They help us to factor out commonality, hide complexity and introduce further steps into the "Derived Data, Flowing" story promoted by re-frame.

-So, you'll want to use Interceptors - they're helpful.
+So, you'll want to use Interceptors because they solve problems, and help you to write nice code.

-__Second__, under the covers, Interceptors are the means by which event handlers are executed (when you `dispatch`).
-You'll want to understand how that happens.
+__Second__, under the covers, Interceptors provide the mechanism by which event handlers are executed (when you `dispatch`).
+You they are central concept.

 ### What Do Interceptors Do?